 - Be computer literate

-University of Puerto Rico program brochure
+University of Puerto Rico program information

 Classes are taught in Spanish, tests are given in English, most supporting texts are in English.